codeboxrcodehub/nagad/Readme.md

 ## Contributing

-Contributions to the Nagad package are welcome.
+Contributions to the Nagad Payment Gateway package are welcome.
 Please note the following guidelines before submitting your pull request.

 - Follow [PSR-4](http://www.php-fig.org/psr/psr-4/) coding standards.
-- Read Nagad API documentations first
+- Read Nagad API documentations first.
+Please contact with Nagad for their api documentation and sandbox access.

 ## License

-Nagad is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+This repository is licensed under the [MIT License](http://opensource.org/licenses/MIT).

 Copyright 2022 [Codeboxr](https://codeboxr.com)
+We are not not affiliated with Nagad and don't give any guarantee.